-11 Customers want peace of mind.
+Customers want peace of mind.
 They want to know that you will move their valuable products reliably, promptly and safely.
 They want on-time, damage-free delivery.
 Accurate and timely information is a must.
 And they want to know in advance if there is a problem.
 Do all those things right and you have a satisfied customer.
 They will do business with you again and again.
-Satisfied customers are the kow to gur future we have more of them today then over customers are the key to our future.
+Satisfied customers are the key to our future.
 We have more of them today than ever before.

-Q: How are we doing?

-A: Each year, Yellow surveys more than 20,000 customers to track improvement in 17 priority performance areas.
+- Q: How are we doing? - A: Each year, Yellow surveys more than 20,000 customers to track improvement in 17 priority performance areas.